ponylang/pony-tutorial/docs/appendices/lexicon.md

 **Compatible type**: Two types are compatible if there can be any single object which is an instance of both types.
 Note that a suitable type for the single object does not have to have been defined, as long as it could be.
 For example, any two traits are compatible because a class could be defined that provides both of them, even if such a class has not been defined.
 Conversely, no two classes can ever be compatible because no object can be an instance of both.

-**Compound type**: A type combining multiple other types, ie union, intersection, and tuple.
+**Compound type**: A type combining multiple other types, i.e. union, intersection, and tuple.
 Opposite of a single type.

 **Concrete type**: An actor, class or primitive.